 Think you’re leading a healthy lifestyle?
+Here are some health care tips!

 We’re here to give you the lowdown on what it means to live a healthier, joyful life with these 7 basic health tips!

-As a Christian Health Care Sharing Ministry, OneShare Health is all about helping our Members pursue positive lifestyle changes that encourage accountability and healthy livings habits.
+As a Christian Health Care Sharing Ministry, OneShare Health is all about helping our Members pursue positive lifestyle changes that encourage accountability and healthy living habits.
 Generally, a healthy lifestyle includes eating nutritious foods, engaging in physical exercise, maintaining positive relationships with family, friends, and peers, and developing productive work habits (especially during Shelter in Place).

 To get you started on your health journey, here are seven manageable pieces of health advice for you and your loved ones: